Seaton House Schools’ Wellbeing Vision

 Wellbeing Award for Schools (WAS)

 Mental Health and wellbeing requires a whole school approach and commitment.
-As part of our review and development of our provision we have undertaken the Wellbeing Award for Schools.
+As part of our review and development of our provision we undertook and achieved the Wellbeing Award for Schools.
+The award took 15 months to complete and we have now embedded Wellbeing into day to day life at Seaton House.

 Wellbeing Award for Schools (WAS)